Plan Harvest to Deliver Soybeans at the Optimum Moisture

 If you sell soybeans at 8% moisture, you're losing about 5.43% of your yield; at 9% moisture, it's 4.4%; at 10% moisture, 3.3%; at 11% moisture, 2.25%; and at 12% moisture, it's 1.14% yield loss.
 That does not take into account additional risk for shatter losses during harvest.
 For a field that's yielding 75 bu/ac, harvesting it at 9% results in selling 3.3 fewer bushels per acre based on weight because you are not selling the water that you are entitled to sell if the beans were at 13% moisture.
 With soybeans priced at $9/bushel, that's a loss of about $30 per acre.

-To see how this might work, let's look at a case in southeast Nebraska where a grower is selling soybeans yielding 75 bu/ac.
-Based on information from a local elevator, growers are docked for soybeans sold at over 13% moisture at the following rates:
+To see how this might work, let's look at a case in Eastern Nebraska where a grower is selling soybeans yielding 75 bu/ac.
+Based on information from a local elevators, growers are docked for soybeans sold at over 13% moisture at the following rates:

 13.1% to 13.5% moisture — 1.5% price dock